Portland Public Schools considers furlough days to make up multimillion dollar budget gap

 If the district went the furlough route, one possibility would be for the entire staff to take two furlough days before the end of the school year to offset the gap.

 The other option is mid-year layoffs.
-According to a message sent to members of the Portland Association of Teachers, which represents over 4,000 educators, the layoffs could affect the equivalent of at least 170 full-time employees by April.
+According to a message sent to PAT members, the layoffs could affect the equivalent of at least 170 full-time employees by April.

 According to the Portland Federation of School Professionals, which represents classified staff including educational assistants and classroom support, the district’s plan would mean laying off 100 of their employees before the end of the year.